andrepared/andrepared/README.md

-- 🔭 I’m currently working on building websites and microservices.
-Also, studying for the AWS Solution Architecture Professional Certificate.
+- 🔭 I’m currently working on building microservices.
 - 🌱 I’m currently building side projects.
 - 👯 I’m looking to collaborate on building websites!
 - 🤔 I’m looking for help on interviews.